gngrwzrd/UIImageLoader/readme.md

 It's very small at roughly 600+ lines of code in a single header / implementation file.

 Everything is asynchronous and uses modern objective-c with libdispatch and NSURLSession.

-## Use Case

-This isn't intended to compete with other frameworks that are optimized to provide fast scrolling for thousands or tens-of-thousands of images.

-For average apps that would like to cache images on disk and have some options for control caching, this will make a noticeable difference.

-My particular use case was a better disk cache that isn't NSURLCache.
-It provides better options for handling how server cache control is used.
-And get rid of delays or flickering that happens because of NSURLCache being slow.

-Images that are cached and available on disk load almost immediatly.
-This is most noticeable on table view cells.

-You can also cache images in memory for even faster loading.

 ## Server Cache Control